reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 * opens
 * opens to

 Out of these we will show only `requires` declaration.
-Others can be found on [the link.](https://www.oracle.com/corporate/features/understanding-java-9-modules.html)
+Others can be found in the [docs](https://www.oracle.com/corporate/features/understanding-java-9-modules.html).

 #### Defining our Second Module
 After we created, and exported, the `world` module, we can proceed with creating `hello` module: